 Emory University's mission is to create, preserve, teach, and apply knowledge in the service of humanity.

-To fulfill this mission, the University supports the full range of scholarship, from undergraduate to advanced graduate and professional instruction, and from basic research to its application in public service.
-While being a comprehensive research university, Emory limits its academic scope to those fields in which, by virtue of its history and location, it can excel.
-Hence its academic programs focus on the arts and sciences, business, law, theology, and the health professions.
-These disciplines are unified by their devotion to liberal learning; by cooperative interdisciplinary programs; and by the common pursuit of intellectual distinction.
+To fulfill this mission, the university supports teaching from the undergraduate to the advanced graduate and professional levels, and scholarship from basic research to its application in public service.
+As a comprehensive research university, Emory’s academic programs span a great range from arts and sciences to business, law, theology, and the health professions.
+These different fields of study are knit together by robust interdisciplinary programs and a core devotion to liberal learning.

-The Emory community is open to all who meet its high standards of intelligence, competence, and integrity.
-It welcomes a diversity of ethnic, cultural, socioeconomic, religious, national, and international backgrounds, believing that the intellectual and social energy that results from such diversity is a primary asset of the University.
+The Emory community is open to all who meet its high standards of academic excellence and integrity.
+The university welcomes a diversity of ethnic, cultural, socioeconomic, religious, national, and international backgrounds, believing that the intellectual and social energy that results from such diversity is critical to advancing knowledge.